bancamaria/ArduinoRobo/Matrix Game/README.md

 How to play:
 Using the potentiometer, you move the platform in order to catch the ball.
 The ball jumps and breaks a brick at a time.
 Game target: break all the bricks without letting the ball fall off the paddle.

--TO DO: add rows, do something about the LCD, make the game playable without cancelling the song.
+_ _IN PROGRESS_ _: add rows, do something about the LCD, make the game playable without cancelling the song.